aabayliao/git-example/readme.txt

-This branch is the main branch called main.
+This branch is the main branch called master.
+The branch has up to date.